-Join Onondaga farmer, seedkeeper, and educator Angela Ferguson as she plants Three Sisters seeds in the Discovery Garden’s courtyard.
+Join Onondaga farmer, seedkeeper, and educator Angela Ferguson, and help plant Three Sisters seeds in the Discovery Garden’s courtyard.
 The Three Sisters (corn, squash, and beans) have been planted together by Indigenous people in the Americas for thousands of years, with the understanding that each of these plants supports and reinforces the growth of the others.

 Support